marplemr/oren.github.io/talks/wild.md

-# Where the Wild Things Are  - there's a JS gamer in all of us
+# Where the Wild Things Are  - There's a JS gamer in all of us

 ![wild](http://i.imgur.com/XYJWad5.jpg)